How to use funding

 The types of expenditure are non-binding, i.e. changes that support the implementation of the research and interaction plan are eligible.

 Changes in the types of expenditure do not need to be reported, but significant deviations in the use of funding (annual budget in euros) should be reported via the online services (under the project’s additional information).
-For example, an amount in euros equivalent to approximately four months’ researcher salary (incl. indirect employee costs and overheads) is considered a significant deviation.
 When providing additional information: briefly state the reason, the amount in euros and the percentage.

 Can the project’s funding be used to pay the PI’s salary?

 Yes, with certain restrictions.
-Read more in section 9.3 of our funding terms and conditions.
-The funding terms are also available in the online services with the decision in question.
+Read more in our funding terms and conditions.
+The terms and conditions that apply to your funding decision are available in the online services in connection with the decision.

-I handle invoicing on behalf of an organisation that is new client to the RCF.
+I handle invoicing on behalf of an organisation that is new client to the Research Council of Finland.
 Where do I get instructions on how to make my first payment request?

-Advice to new clients is provided by the Finance Group, including preparing the organisation’s electronic form/request for payment.
-Contact us via our helpdesk.
+Advice to new clients is provided by the Finance Group, including preparing the organisation’s electronic form/application for payment.
+Contact us via the helpdesk (Payment applications or invoicing).